layely/CatvsDog-pytorch/Readme.md

-# Cat vs Dog in Pytorch
+# Cats vs Dogs in Pytorch

 Getting my hand on pytorch